Emissary (Star Trek: Deep Space Nine): Part I

 During the Battle of Wolf 359, Starfleet is under attack by the alien hive mind known as the Borg, which has temporarily assimilated the human Starfleet captain Jean-Luc Picard.
-The battle is a rout, and Commander Benjamin Sisko orders his crew to abandon ship.
-He rushes through the crumbling ship to find his son Jake and wife Jennifer.
-He saves Jake but finds Jennifer is already dead, and is forced to leave her behind as the ship is destroyed.
+The battle is a rout, and Lieutenant Commander Benjamin Sisko - executive officer of the U.S.S.
+Saratoga - orders his crew to abandon ship.
+He rushes through the crumbling ship to find his son Jake and wife Jennifer buried under a pile of rubble.
+He saves Jake and tries to rescue Jennifer but she is already dead, and he is forced to leave her behind as the ship is destroyed.

-Three years later, Sisko is assigned to command space station Deep Space Nine in orbit of the planet Bajor.
+Three years later, Commander Sisko is assigned to command space station Deep Space Nine in orbit of the planet Bajor.
 He finds the station in ruins with many inhabitants leaving and the rest struggling to rebuild the station.
 Bajor has won independence from Cardassian occupation and invited Starfleet to assist in their recovery, much to the disgust of Major Kira Nerys, the station's Bajoran first officer.
 Sisko strongarms the Ferengi Quark into staying on at the station.
 Meanwhile, Sisko is contemplating resigning from Starfleet.
-He receives orders from Captain Jean-Luc Picard—he is to prepare Bajor for membership in the United Federation of Planets—and can barely contain his hostility toward the man he blames for Jennifer's death.
+He receives orders from Captain Jean-Luc Picard — he is to prepare Bajor for membership in the United Federation of Planets — and can barely contain his hostility toward the man he blames for Jennifer's death.

 Desperate to unify a Bajoran people whose government is on the verge of collapse, Sisko visits the Bajoran spiritual leader Kai Opaka, who shows him an orb that the Bajorans believe was sent by their gods, "the Prophets".
 Opaka calls Sisko the "Emissary" and tells him he is destined to discover the Prophets' home, the Celestial Temple.
 Sisko's science officer, Lt.
 Jadzia Dax, determines that the orb is connected to mysterious phenomena in the nearby Denorios Belt.

 Sisko receives an unwelcome visit from Gul Dukat, the Cardassian former commander of the station; Dukat unsubtly makes it clear he's looking for the orb Sisko was given.
 Seeking to investigate the Denorios Belt without the Cardassians following, Sisko concocts a ruse that allows the station's security chief, Odo, to temporarily disable Dukat's warship.